 Symptoms vary but usually include abdominal cramps, pain, bloating, consistent diarrhea or alternating diarrhea/constipation; chronic constipation; frequent, loose, watery stool or trouble controlling bowel movements; sudden urges that strike, or as one client put it, “the inability to trust a fart.”
 Weight loss or decreased appetite is a side effect too.
 Often people with IBS experience “flares” where they have debilitating pain and are on the toilet for long periods of time throughout the day.
 The flares come and go, and some folks aren’t sure what triggers them.

 So.
 How to treat it?
+First off, see my 4 step guide for overcoming IBS here.
 Often I get clients who are coming to me as a last resort because they have seen multiple GI doctors and even had stool testing that showed nothing was wrong.
 Needless to say they are frustrated and feeling awful.
 Or, they’ve been prescribed steroidal drugs or other meds with side effects and want to address to root cause instead of managing their condition with a drug.
 The conventional recs include avoiding stimulating beverages like coffee or tea and increase fiber.
 This can actually cause more harm in certain people off the bat.
 Read more about that here and here.

 If your GI doctor tells you to eat a bland diet based on whole grains, run!
 These foods can be major digestive irritants.